Having strong password security is like healthy eating: we all know we should be doing it, but few of us actually follow through.

 In the US, more than a third of consumers who share a password across accounts do so for their online banking, too.
 Absolutely do not do that: if a hacker hacks one account, they’ve hacked them all.
 Reduce the risk of having your accounts hacked by using a separate email for all social platforms and another email for the non-important sites that require a log in, so that if one account does get hacked the criminals can’t reset all your other passwords.

 If you must keep a note of your password to remember it, disguise it in a phrase or change the letters in a way that you would recognise but no one else could.
 Keep the note close by, too, so you will notice if it goes missing.

 There’s no use going through the effort of creating strong passwords if you write them in a Microsoft Word document and then put them in a folder on your computer.

 If a hacker gets through they will have full access to your passwords, and to all other protected information.
-A safer option is to use password management software such as LastPass or Dashlane that stores and encrypts all of your passwords.
+A safer option is to use password management software such as LastPass that stores and encrypts all of your passwords.